Utah Deaf History and Culture

 Picture

-Students of the Utah School for the Deaf with their teacher, Kenneth C. Burdett, 1953-54
+Students at the Utah School for the Deaf with their teacher, Kenneth C. Burdett in 1953-54

 Special thanks to Marion Brown West, Kleda Barker Quigley, Kenneth Lee Kinner, Ilene Coles Kinner, and Keith Stewart for identifying names and years from the photos.

-Special thanks to Duane Kinner, a technology savoy, for scanning hundreds of documents and photographs that support the "Utah Deaf History" website.
+Special thanks to Duane L. Kinner, technology savvy, for scanning hundreds of documents and photographs for the "Utah Deaf History" website.

-Last, but not least, special thanks to Philippe Montalette, then UAD president for his support to make this a reality.
+Last but not least, special thanks to Philippe Montalette, then Utah Association of the Deaf president, for his support in making this a reality.

-Ultimately, much appreciation goes to Duane Kinner, my husband, and my children, Joshua and Danielle, for their support and patience in working on the Utah Deaf History.
+Ultimately, much appreciation goes to Duane L. Kinner, my spouse, and my children, Joshua and Danielle, for their support and patience in working on the Utah Deaf History.

 Picture

-Students of the Utah School for the Deaf with their teacher, Afton Curtis Burdett, 1953-54
+Students at the Utah School for the Deaf with their teacher, Afton Curtis Burdett in 1953-54

 "The more you know of your history,